satori-com/satori-rtm-sdk-go/README.md

 [![GitHub tag](https://img.shields.io/github/tag/satori-com/satori-rtm-sdk-go.svg)](https://github.com/satori-com/satori-rtm-sdk-go/tags)
 [![GoDoc Widget]][GoDoc]

-Use the Go SDK for the Satori platform to create server-based applications that use the RTM to publish and subscribe.
+Use the Go SDK for [the Satori platform](https://www.satori.com/) to create applications that use the RTM to publish and subscribe.
-Follow https://www.satori.com/ to meet with Satori platform.

 ## Go SDK Installation

-Use a `go-get` tool or any go-compatible package manager to download the SDK:
+Use a `go-get` tool (or any go-compatible package manager) to download the SDK:
 ```
 go get github.com/satori-com/satori-rtm-sdk-go/rtm
 ```

-Import the SDK as a part of your application:
+Import the SDK in your go file:
 ```
 import "github.com/satori-com/satori-rtm-sdk-go/rtm"
 ```